paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-049-authorizations.md

 Subsec. (a).
 Pub.
 L. 115–282, § 203(1), substituted “for fiscal year 2018 and 44,500 for fiscal year 2019” for “for each of fiscal years 2016 and 2017”.

 Subsec. (b).
 Pub.
 L. 115–282, § 203(2), substituted “fiscal years 2018 and 2019” for “fiscal years 2016 and 2017” in introductory provisions.

+#### Reporting Requirement
+Pub.
+L. 119–60, div.
+G, title LXXI, § 7102(b), Dec.
+18, 2025, 139 Stat.
+1664, provided that: “In any fiscal year in which the submission required under [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim), United States Code, does not include a proportional increase in the Operations and Support funding under [section 4902(1)(A) of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section4902/1/A&num=0&edition=prelim), United States Code, to support the end strengths authorized under the amendments made by subsection (a) [amending this section]— “(1) the Commandant [of the Coast Guard] shall provide to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the Senate a report on the plan of the Coast Guard to achieve growth in the Coast Guard’s military strength to 60,000, which shall include—“(A) proposed missions and purposes for the growth of the Coast Guard in military strength; “(B) for each fiscal year from 2027 through 2032—“(i) the additional estimated cost of salaries and all benefits, including housing, education, and medical benefits; “(ii) estimated recruiting and training resources and costs; and “(iii) estimated resources and costs required to achieve sufficient training capacity for growth in enlisted and officer corps; and “(C) an explanation for why the estimated cost in subparagraph (B) was not included in the submission required under [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim), United States Code; and “(2) the Commandant [of the Coast Guard] may not delegate the briefing required in paragraph (1).”